How to Say It: KRIP-toe-spo-rid-ee-OH-sis

 The infection is more common in children 2 years of age or less.
 Other things that raise the risk are:

-Most people don’t have symptoms.
-If they do appear, they may cause:
+Most people do not have symptoms.
+If symptoms happen, they may cause:

 Centers for Disease Control and Prevention